FDewaleyne/rhns-utils/db-tools/README.md

 ---

-All these scripts are not meant to be used without advise - backup the db before using any.
+_All of these scripts are meant to be used with advise and while understanding their impact on the satellite - backup the db before using any._

 ---
 **package-consistency-checker.py**